rsupanta/django-blog/README.md

 ```

-\*Note: You can ignore "psycopg2==2.8.5" if you want to use SQLite for database instead of PostgreSQL.
-Later I'll show how you'll replace PostgreSQL with SQLite.
+\*Note: You can ignore "psycopg2==2.8.5" if you want to use SQLite for database instead of PostgreSQL.<br/> Later I'll show how you'll replace PostgreSQL with SQLite.

 ## Installation